Burnout in the workplace: how to prevent and manage it

 It’s worth noting that while anyone can experience burnout, it doesn’t look the same for each person.

-Here are a few of the key symptoms of burnout that you should be aware of to better identify them in yourself or in those around you:
+Here are a few of the key symptoms of burnout that you should be aware of to better identify them in yourself or those around you:

 • Less able to connect emotionally: Individuals experiencing burnout could feel disconnected from co-workers and even children.

-• Sense of meaninglessness: People suffering burnout tend to lose sight of the point of doing anything.
+• Sense of meaninglessness: People suffering from burnout tend to lose sight of the point of doing anything.
 They might feel like they are not making a difference.

 • Loss of motivation: A once-motivated individual may begin to lack that drive and no longer experience satisfaction from things they previously enjoyed.